LakshmySanthosh/concealedObjectDetectionTerahertz/README.md

 # Concealed object detection using terahertz video

-In this project, from a publically available terahertz video dataset, using the YOLOv5m, a model is created to detect concealed objects.
-Hyperparameter tuning helps in getting better accuracy in object detection.
-To tackle the problem of overfitting, we use data augmentations on the dataset.
+This project focuses on concealed object detection utilizing terahertz video data.
+Employing the YOLOv5m model, we have crafted a sophisticated system to identify concealed objects.
+Rigorous hyperparameter tuning enhances the model's accuracy in object detection, while strategically applied data augmentations mitigate the risk of overfitting.

 **Dataset**
-The dataset consists of terahertz videos obtained from a publically available terahertz dataset by [https://www.fullvision.ru/](https://www.fullvision.ru/).
-It consists of 22 classes of images comprising of dangerous(knife, pistol, AK, etc) and non-dangerous(A4paper, cigarettebox, etc).
-We are using this dataset by converting it into frames.
-Some of the classes of the dataset are shown below.
+Our dataset comprises terahertz videos sourced from a publicly available collection by [https://www.fullvision.ru/](https://www.fullvision.ru/).
+Encompassing 22 distinct classes, the dataset encompasses both dangerous (e.g., knife, pistol, AK) and non-dangerous items (e.g., A4 paper, cigarette box).
+We have converted this dataset into frames for comprehensive analysis.
+A glimpse of some dataset classes is displayed below:

 <img src="https://github.com/LakshmySanthosh/concealedObjectDetectionTerahertz/assets/121610033/1db3bbb7-f168-444a-a0ba-78489f940a4a" width="50%">

-We did some data augmentations on the dataset using [https://app.roboflow.com/](https://app.roboflow.com/), a sample of the augmented data is shown below
+To further enhance the dataset, we applied data augmentations using [https://app.roboflow.com/](https://app.roboflow.com/).
+A sample showcasing the augmented data is presented below:

 <img src="https://github.com/LakshmySanthosh/concealedObjectDetectionTerahertz/assets/121610033/5fe5c9f0-a478-4a20-834d-7c92a0b8db04" width="30%">